Garth Hall

 Garth Vaughn Hall (born c.
-1946) is a former American football coach.
-He served as the head football coach at Idaho State University from 1988 to 1991, compiling a record of 9–33.
+1946) is an American former college football coach.
+He served as the head football coach at Idaho State University from 1988 to 1991, compiling a record of 9–33–1.
 Hall was an assistant football coach at Brigham Young University from 1974 to 1982.
 He was hired as the offensive coordinator at Tulane University in 1983 by head coach Wally English.